Experimental digital exhibition / drft / identity / machine image

 About the practice

-This version is designed to feel less like a neat portfolio and more like a field of evidence — a place where the work can keep its pressure, repetition and unresolved questions.
+This version is designed to feel less like a neat portfolio and more like a field of evidence — a place where the work can keep its pressure, repetition, and unresolved questions.

-AI drift identity cultural symbolism synthetic humans visual investigation
+Drft Literacy identity cultural symbolism synthetic humans visual investigation